percona/pg_tde/documentation/docs/how-to/uninstall.md

 ## Step 1.
 Remove `pg_tde` from all databases

 Before uninstalling, you must remove the extension from every database where it is loaded.
-This includes template databases if `pg_tde` was previously enabled there.
+If `pg_tde` was installed in templates, new databases inherit it.
+You must drop it from the templates first or future restores/creates will break.

 a.
-Clean up encrypted tables:
+Rewrite encrypted tables:

-To decrypt a table and restore it to its default storage method:
+To rewrite an encrypted table back to its default storage method:

 ```sql
 ALTER TABLE <table_name> SET ACCESS METHOD heap;
 ```

 b.
-Remove the extension once all encrypted tables have been handled:
+Remove the extension once all encrypted tables have been rewritten or dropped:

 ```sql
 DROP EXTENSION pg_tde;
 ```

 !!! note
     If there are any encrypted objects that were not previously decrypted or deleted, this command will fail and you have to follow the steps above for these objects.

+    Repeat step 1 for every database in your cluster.

 ## Step 2.
 Turn off WAL encryption